What is Short-Term Rehabilitation (Swing Bed)?

 - Respiratory care

-The Swing Bed Program consists of:
+The Short-Term Rehab (Swing Bed) Program consists of:

 - Physical and occupational therapists will work to restore patient safety and independence, as well as provide education and training to facilitate a safe discharge.
 The patients will also be assessed for equipment and service needs before returning home.